 Unlike some towns, Baileyton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Baileyton are a mix of both white- and blue-collar jobs.
 Overall, Baileyton is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Baileyton who work in office and administrative support (39.62%), healthcare (5.72%), and sales jobs (3.39%).

-Being a small town, Baileyton does not have a public transit system used by locals to get to and from work.
+Baileyton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Baileyton rank slightly lower than the national average.
 14.63% of adults 25 and older in Baileyton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.